ddkits/cli/README.md

+# DDKits v4.302 Built by Mutasem Elayyoub melayyoub@outlook.com

+- HTTPS/HTTP
+- Bash Profile Commands Fix for DDkits
+- Cleanup Codes
+- Included Chef Development Kit and Server
+- Jenkins Alone Instance

 # DDKits v4.27 Built by Mutasem Elayyoub melayyoub@outlook.com

 - More needed Commands for Docker within DDKits ex.
 New image
 - Load all the functionalities from the Source not from the same Project folder
 - Create a smarter Shell script for passwords and more

 # DDKits v4.24 Built by Mutasem Elayyoub melayyoub@outlook.com

 - DDKits more smarter in Docker side
 - DDKits would start your docker and check before installation